What's in an op-amp?

 The I-V curve of a field effect transistor

 Let’s consider a typical n-channel MOSFET.
-We know that it’s a voltage-controlled device: that is, a signal applied to the gate terminal (Vgs) modulates the flow of current between the drain and the source (Id).
+We know that it’s a voltage-controlled device: that is, a voltage signal applied to the gate terminal (Vgs) modulates the flow of current between the two other terminals — drain and the source (Id).

-One could imagine a FET as a variable resistor: a device where the input signal dials in a specific resistance, and where the resistance stays roughly the same no matter what voltage might be applied to the drain (Vds).
-If that model is true, the I-V plot should look about the same as it does for a resistor:
+From this description, one could assume that FET is just a variable resistor: a device where the gate voltage dials in a specific drain-source resistance, and where that resistance stays roughly the same no matter what voltage (Vds) is applied to the remaining terminals.
+If that model is true, the drain-source I-V plot for a given gate voltage should look about the same as it does for a resistor:

-The diagram, captured for a 10 kΩ resistor, makes perfect sense: I = V/R, so for a constant resistance, the current through a resistive load should track the applied voltage in a straight line.
+The diagram, captured for a 10 kΩ resistor, makes perfect sense: I = V/R, so if R is constant, the current through a resistive load should be directly proportional the applied voltage.

 But that’s not at all what happens with a FET!
 Don’t take my word for it.
 I recorded the following curve for a common BS170 transistor at Vgs = 2.25 V (this voltage was chosen empirically to maintain the same scale for both plots):